Tea couldn’t possibly have any harmful chemicals or pesticides in it, right? I never, ever thought so, but I was… well… Wrong!

 It seems, many tea companies do not source their products from responsible growers.
 The pressures have mounted with the introduction of industrialized agricultural practices, added chemical fertilizers or engaged GMO practices to make the land yield more.
 The results of these practices have been environmental pollution, soil erosion, and loss of biological diversity.

-Back in 2014, Vani Hari, founder of Food Babe uncovered unsettling facts about 8 popular tea brands:
+A while back, Vani Hari, founder of Food Babe uncovered unsettling facts about 8 popular tea brands:

 - Celestial Seasonings